johnner/spatial-h/README.md

 # spatial-h
-Spatial Hash implementation for 2-dimensional points
+Spatial Hash implementation for 2-dimensional points.
+Create buckets by (X,Y) coordinates of the hashed objects

 Algorithm is great for many uniform (equal size and shape) objects.